grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-01-let-me-explain.md

 categories: Personal
 ---

-I'd like to start off by explaining what this blog will be about.
-It's my playground where I will share my thoughts, ideas, stories and code snippets.
+To begin, let me explain what this blog will be about.
+It is my playground where I will share my thoughts, ideas, stories and code snippets.

 <!--more-->